watabee/ListAdapterSample/README.md

 # ListAdapterSample
-Sample project using ListAdapter for PagingLibrary.
+Sample project using ListAdapter of Support Library.